College of Arts and Sciences

 - SAT - prior to March 2016: a score of 520 or higher on the Math section; or

 - SAT - starting March 2016: a score of 550 or higher on the Math section; or

 - ACT - an ACT Math score of 22 or higher; or

 - Prior completion of MATH 99 or MATH 1210, or the equivalent.

 Within five years after graduation, the graduates of the Bachelor of Science Software Engineering program at Bowling Green State University will have demonstrated their ability to:

 - Advance their careers or pursue graduate studies in the highly dynamic and in demand field of software engineering and its related fields;

-- Acquire new skills and master new technologies in order to successfully approach and solve real-world problems;
+- Acquire new skills and master new technologies in order to successfully approach and engineer practical solutions to real-world problems;

 - Participate in culturally diverse teams, becoming global collaborators and adapting to an ever-changing field.

-By the time of graduation, the students in the Software Engineering major at Bowling Green State University are expected to be able to:
+By the time of graduation, the students in the Software Engineering major at Bowling Green State University are expected to have: